Drawing of bucephalus alexander the greats horse

 Names for Stallions

-For stallions, you’ll want to choose a name that reflects their strength, power, and loyalty.
+For stallions, you’ll want to choose a name that reflects their strength, power, and loyalty, much like a reliable horse that provides protection and support.
 Here are six medieval-inspired names for your stallion:

 1. Lancelot: One of the greatest knights of King Arthur’s court, symbolizing strength and loyalty.